alixcan/alixcan/README.md

 ### Merhaba, Ben Alican 👋

-## PHP / Laravel geliştiricisiyim | Bir fabrikada BT olarak çalışıyorum.
+## PHP / Laravel geliştiricisiyim.

 I powered with 🍵 and ☕ and `<code />` with ❤️